 - Improve nerve function.

-There are 34 mg of magnesium per four ounces provided by Mahi Mahi.
+There are 34 mg of magnesium per four ounces.
 Magnesium calms and relaxes the whole body including blood vessels.
 Magnesium has been shown to help improve sleep related problems like insomnia 10.

 Magnesium helps keep blood pressure levels balanced and stable.
 A recent study researched 22 studies and concluded magnesium supplementation decreased diastolic and systolic blood pressure 11.